Aidanisgangsta/pgn-pruner/README.md

     - If the user entered value is greater than the longest line, they are asked to re neter a value.
     - If the user entered value is less than the longest line, the progam continues.

-The program the removes all lines which are longer than the user entered value and will either print the pgn as plain text or create a new file containing the pgn.
+The program then removes all lines which are longer than the user entered value and will either print the pgn as plain text or create a new file containing the pgn.